-To help ensure webmail providers don’t report spam email for your campaigns, be sure that you are using proper email authentication and that your sending Internal protocol (IP) reputation is good.
+To help ensure webmail providers don’t report spam email for your email address and campaigns, be sure that you are using proper email authentication and that your sending Internal protocol (IP) reputation is good.
 In terms of email authentication, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) are the major standards used by most Internet service providers (ISPs) and spam filter providers.
 Furthermore, your sending reputation is also determined by a number of factors, including blacklisting, bounce rates, spam complaints, and a lack of sending IP history.

 - Using a wide variety of font sizes (especially bigger than 12 point), styles, and colors

 - Using all uppercase letters

 - Including a link to several link different domains

 - Using exclamation points in the subject line

 - Using symbols and numbers to help spell words

 Maintaining a high-quality email list is also key to getting through a spam filter.
 If you send email campaigns to an invalid email address or to prospects and customers who consistently don’t open or click your email messages, your email reputation and deliverability will suffer.